MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-3d/cta_data_analysis.rst.txt

 ------------

-**This notebook shows an example how to make a sky image and spectrum for simulated CTA data with Gammapy.**
+**This notebook shows an example how to make a sky image and spectrum for simulated CTAO data with Gammapy.**

 The dataset we will use is three observation runs on the Galactic Center.
-This is a tiny (and thus quick to process and play with and learn) subset of the simulated CTA dataset that was produced for the first data challenge in August 2017.
+This is a tiny (and thus quick to process and play with and learn) subset of the simulated CTAO dataset that was produced for the first data challenge in August 2017.

 ..
 GENERATED FROM PYTHON SOURCE LINES 21-26